Oral Cancer Screening

 Be in the know!
-Like the saying goes, it is better to be safe than sorry.
-Detecting early signs of oral cancer will help intervene and address the disease before it progresses to something more complex and improve prognosis.
+As the saying goes, it is better to be safe than sorry.
+Early signs of oral cancer will help intervene and address the disease before it progresses to something more complex and improves the prognosis.

-Oral cancer screening involves a physical and visual exam of the oral cavity (the teeth, the tongue, the lips, beneath the tongue, hard palate (the bony roof of the mouth), the gums and the buccal mucosa (the inside lining of the cheeks and lips) and other connective tissues.
-It is essential at every new patient comprehensive exam to screen for any abnormalities or pathologies in the intraoral and extraoral cavity.
+Oral cancer screening involves a physical and visual exam of the oral cavity (the teeth, the tongue, the lips, beneath the tongue, hard palate (the bony roof of the mouth), the gums, and the buccal mucosa (the inside lining of the cheeks and lips) and other connective tissues.
+Every new patient must have a comprehensive exam to screen for abnormalities or pathologies in the intraoral and extraoral cavities.

 What is oral cancer?
 This type of cancer occurs in any part of the mouth (lips, tongue, gums, floor of the mouth, roof of the mouth, or inner lining of the cheeks).
 Always watch out for pain in the mouth or the ears, persistent mouth sores growing in size, discoloration, painful swallowing, chronic hoarseness, non-tender lump in the neck, and chronic sore throats.
-Make sure you visit your dentist if you are experiencing one of these signs of symptoms!
+Make sure you visit your dentist near me if experiencing one of these signs or symptoms!

-With a low survival rate of 60% in 5 years, highly recommended thing you can do is go for a check-up!
-Oral cancer screening should be part of your wellness to-do list to ensure all types of abnormalities and pathologies are detected early for better prognosis.
-During your routine dental exam, your dentist at URBN Dental will check for any signs and symptoms of oral cancer.
+With a low survival rate of 60% in 5 years, you can highly recommend going for a check-up!
+Oral cancer screening should be part of your wellness to-do list to ensure all types of abnormalities and pathologies are detected early for a better prognosis.
+During your routine dental exam, your emergency dentist at URBN Dental will check for any signs and symptoms of oral cancer.

-Oral cancer spreads quickly, therefore it is important to go for a screening at least once a year to ensure your oral health is within normal limits.
-Oral cancer screening takes just a few minutes so there is no excuse!
+Oral cancer spreads quickly.
+Therefore, it is important to go for a screening at least once a year to ensure your oral health is within normal limits.
+Oral cancer screening takes just a few minutes, so there is no excuse!
 The fact that you are not feeling any symptoms does not mean you are free from underlying oral cancer or abnormalities.
-Regular oral cancer screening will provide you with relief to know that you are always screened for early detection for any abnormalities for early management and better prognosis.
+Regular oral cancer screening will relieve you to know that you are always screened for early detection of abnormalities for early management and better prognosis.